Evergreen guide

 Metro clusters where this guide matters

 The local utility or district page stays canonical.
-Statewide and evergreen sources support comprehension, but stale or weakly sourced local pages must be suppressed.
+Statewide and evergreen sources support comprehension, and stale or weakly sourced local pages must be re-verified before claims expand.

 This page exists to make a repeated question legible without pretending to replace utility-specific authority language.